open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 3

-- Guidelines for sharing and soliciting diverse points of view on company or departmental decisions and are published for anyone to see, and a cross-functional team of organizational members helps maintain them
+- Guidelines for sharing and soliciting diverse points of view on company or departmental decisions are published for anyone to see, and a cross-functional team of organizational members helps maintain them

 - Organization advances clear guidelines for participants' use of collaborative platforms, and encourages the use of open technical standards in their work